rzzf/eslint-plugin-vue/docs/rules/single-v-slot-style.md

 title: vue/single-v-slot-style
 description: enforce a specific style for single v-slot
 ---

 # vue/single-v-slot-style

 > enforce a specific style for single v-slot

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> _**This rule has not been released yet.**_ </badge>
-- :wrench: The "--fix" option on the command line can automatically fix some of the problems reported by this rule.
+- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fix-problems) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details